CommitHub/CommitHub-Blog/src/pages/blogs/01-21-2020-web-accessibility-tutorial/index.md

 To help improve this, the recommended line length is between 50-60 words per line.
 Others say no more than 80 per line.

-To test line length, you can use this website called [wordcounter.io](https://wordcounter.io/).
+To test line length, you can use this website called <a href="https://wordcounter.io/" rel="noopener" target="_blank">wordcounter.io</a>.

 ### Color contrasts on images